twooldridge/workshop/snpArcher.md

-mkdir -p pops      # Metadata for samples and sequencing, mainly in the form of plain .txt files mkdir -p cmds      # Where scripts will go mkdir -p logs      # Where output files will go mkdir -p downloads # Self explanatory
+mkdir -p pops      # Metadata for samples and sequencing, mainly in the form of plain .txt files mkdir -p cmds      # Where scripts will go mkdir -p logs      # Where output files will go mkdir -p downloads # Self-explanatory
 ```

 We'll add more folders as we proceed with the analysis.
-Now, let's talk about the toy data I've prepared so that we can run through analyses in real-time.
+Now, let's talk about the toy data I've prepared so we can run through analyses in real time.
 To do this, we're only including 20 individual black abalones of low-moderate coverage, and I've extracted the reads that map to one of the smaller scaffolds (`JAJLRC010000027.1`) to reduce file size and run time.

 > [!TIP]
 > - Generally, when testing something new, **start small!**